When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Data Limit

-This VPN uses the OpenVPN protocol, shifting between TCP and UDP variants.
+This US-based VPN uses the OpenVPN protocol, shifting between TCP and UDP variants.
 However, it's designed to combine mobile and regular connections, so it's sticking to a custom protocol.
 Also, it uses AES-256 encryption and features a no-logs policy (but hasn't been yet audited).
 You also get access to its entire server network, covering 35+ countries in total.

 We have to note that Speedify can bypass some geo-blocks.
 However, it's really not a good option for streaming or accessing foreign content libraries.
 That's also because Speedify can be quite slow at times, which is something to keep in mind.
 It can be used for privacy, though, as it features a range of data leak protections, and there's also a handy kill switch.
+Unfortunately, there's no ad blocking.

 With Speedify, you get 5 simultaneous connections.
 To get more features and unblock everything, you'll need to pay $4.99/month for Speedify's 3-year plan.
 That plan comes with a 30-day money-back policy, so there are no risks involved.
 Finally, we're happy to report that live chat support is there, in addition to plenty of other support resources.